File-Maker/FileAtlas/PRIVACY.md

 FAFS exposes a local-only API on `127.0.0.1` for FileAtlas components on the same computer.

+FileAtlas Dev can create an offline licence request file (`.fareq`).
+That request contains an installation ID and public key so a licence can be issued for this installation.
+FileAtlas does not send the request anywhere automatically; the user must manually choose to share it.

+FileAtlas LicenseManager does not upload requests, licences, customer names, notes, or owner keys.
+It opens and saves local files only when the owner chooses those files.

 ## Deletion

 Normal delete actions use the Windows Recycle Bin whenever supported.